History of science and technology in the People's Republic of China: Late 1950s to 1970s

+Military science continued to develop during the Cultural Revolution period, with China conducting its first hydrogen bomb test in 1967, testing its long-range DF-4 missile in 1970, and testing its intercontinental DF-5 missile in 1971.

+China launched its first satellite in 1970.

+Trends

+Particularly during the Great Leap Forward and the Cultural Revolution, scientists worked at local production sites like factories and villages in disciplines including cybernetics, mathematics, and data science.
+This was part of an effort to assist political mobilization through technology and sought to unite high-level scientific projects and mass line politics.
+Other Great Leap Forward efforts to incorporate the knowledge of the masses into scientific approaches included mass meteorology campaigns which used folk knowledge to improve weather forecasting.
+Such efforts were promoted under the slogan tuyang jiehe 土洋結合 (i.e., combining native/practical know-how with foreign/specialized expertise).

 The terminology of the Mao period distinguished between "red" and "expert".
 Although CCP leaders spoke of the need to combine "redness" with expertise, they more often acted as if political rectitude and professional skill were mutually exclusive qualities.
 The period of the Great Leap Forward (1958–60) saw efforts to reassign scientists to immediately useful projects, to involve the uneducated masses in such research work as plant breeding or pest control, and to expand rapidly the ranks of scientific and technical personnel by lowering professional standards.
 The economic depression and famine following the Great Leap Forward, and the need to compensate for the sudden withdrawal of Soviet advisers and technical personnel in 1960, brought a renewed but short-lived emphasis on expertise and professional standards in the early 1960s.